David Bowie: The Genesis of Tin Machine

 ποΈ Mountain Studios

-πΈ Event: Mixing Sessions: David Richards & The Band
+πΈ Event: Mixing: Sessions with David Richards and The Band

-ποΈ Note: The band relocates back to Switzerland to begin mixing the album with David Richards.
-David insists on a “dry” mix with very little reverb, wanting the listener to feel as if they are in the room with the loud, vibrating amplifiers.
+ποΈ Notes: The band relocates back to Switzerland to begin mixing the album with producer David Richards.
+Bowie insists on a “dry” mix with minimal reverb, wanting the listener to feel the raw presence of the loud, vibrating amplifiers and the physical impact of the rhythm section.

 ποΈ Mountain Studios

-πΈ Event: Mixing Sessions: David Richards & The Band
+πΈ Event: Mixing: Sessions with David Richards and The Band

-ποΈ Note: The band relocates back to Switzerland to begin mixing the album with David Richards.
-David insists on a “dry” mix with very little reverb, wanting the listener to feel as if they are in the room with the loud, vibrating amplifiers.
+ποΈ Notes: The band relocates back to Switzerland to begin mixing the album with producer David Richards.
+Bowie insists on a “dry” mix with minimal reverb, wanting the listener to feel the raw presence of the loud, vibrating amplifiers and the physical impact of the rhythm section.

 π